abbotto/rectangular/readme/producer.md

 	- *.route.js

 ##### --script
-- Export all `scripts` that can't be imported via ES6 to a `legacy.js` file
+- Export all `scripts` that can't be imported via ES6 to a legacy bundle

 ##### --server
 - Start the development server